-All students at Whitney Academy will have at least 30 minutes a day, three days per week, of structured recreation time during the school day.
-Students will also have 30 minutes per day before and after school of structured recreation time.
-This time will be outdoors, as appropriate, during which professional staff will encourage moderate to vigorous physical activity verbally, through the provision of space and equipment, through offering and brain storming activity ideas and through active involvement with students.
+- All students at Whitney Academy will have at least 30 minutes a day, three days per week, of structured recreation time during the school day. - Students will also have at least 30 minutes per day of structured recreation time after school. - This time will be outdoors, as appropriate, during which staff will encourage moderate to vigorous physical activity verbally, through the provision of space and equipment, through offering and brain storming activity ideas and through active involvement with students.